kibis-is/katavault/README.md

 ### Approach

-The embedded wallet SDK attempts to enable dApps to embed a wallet directly within their website which addresses some of the aforementioned challenges by abstracting away blockchain complexities and providing a seamless user experience.
+Katavault attempts to enable dApps to embed a wallet directly within their website which addresses some of the aforementioned challenges by abstracting away blockchain complexities and providing a seamless user experience.

 A glaring problem with embedded wallets is that a website is not really a safe place for sensitive data.
 However, the embedded wallet takes advantage of some of the latest emerging technologies available on the web.

 One of these exciting technologies is [Web Authentication](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) (also known as WebAuthn).
 This technology leverages the native browser's internal UI to interact with a user's passkey, which can take any number of forms: from Windows Hello on PCs, to biometrics (fingerprint/FaceID) on Android/iOS devices, to physical USB security keys such as Yubikey.

-The embedded wallet uses the [PRF extension](https://github.com/w3c/webauthn/wiki/Explainer:-PRF-extension) of WebAuthn to extract deterministic encryption key material that can be used to derive an encryption key.
+Katavault uses the [PRF extension](https://github.com/w3c/webauthn/wiki/Explainer:-PRF-extension) of WebAuthn to extract deterministic encryption key material that can be used to derive an encryption key.
 This derived encryption key can then apply [AES-GCM](https://csrc.nist.rip/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-spec.pdf) encryption to the wallet's private keys.

 These encrypted private keys are then stored using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), as opposed to `localStorage`, due to the latter being less secure than IndexedDB.